Harriet’s background is uniquely suited to help students pursuing the arts to reach their goals.

 Harriet has made presentations to groups of students and their parents, helping them to understand what options are available.
 She has privately counseled students both nationally and internationally on their portfolios and has helped with essay preparation and the audition/application process.
 Her students currently attend a variety of schools including Brown, Carnegie Mellon, NYU, Boston Conservatory, MICA, Pratt, University of Michigan, RISD, UCLA, USC, Chapman and LMU.

-Harriet is a member of NACAC, The National Association for College Admission Counseling and WACAC, The Western Association for College Admission Counseling and maintains active involvement in the area of visual and performing arts programs.
+Harriet is a member of NACAC, The National Association for College Admission Counseling, HECA, the Higher Education Consultants Association and WACAC, The Western Association for College Admission Counseling and maintains active involvement in the area of visual and performing arts programs.

 Robynne O’Byrne is unique among college counselors in that she is also a licensed Clinical Psychologist.
 Her path to counseling students in the performing arts was a natural extension of the work she has done professionally and as a volunteer at the Marin School of the Arts.
 She has extensive experience working with teens in both clinical and non-clinical settings.
 Her unique skill set allows her to help students navigate the stressful and often anxiety provoking process of applying to and auditioning for college programs in the performing arts.
 Robynne is also adept at helping parents support their students through the process.